Join us in saving

 We will also continue to afford all youth sports teams the opportunity to apply for DICK'S Sporting Goods' Sponsorships & Donations.

 Never before has the need been greater.
 Join us and help save youth sports because,

 Keepers of the Game

 Keepers of the Game is currently touring the U.S., screening in communities and at high schools across the country to raise awareness for how sports build character, increase confidence, and motivate kids to stay in school.
 Through our partnership with DonorsChoose, screenings can raise funds for a local high school sports team, and Sports Matter will match these funds.
 Bring Keepers of the Game to your school or community FOR FREE!
-Email email@example.com to find out how.
+To find out how:

 A Gift That Matters